years on the market

 Facebook stock price in real time

 Among the instruments offered by Grand Capital for trading are currencies and CFDs on the stocks of major corporations, energy and agricultural commodities for trading.
-All this is available on Standard, MT5, Swap Free, and ECN Pro accounts.
+All this is available on Standard, Platform 5, Swap Free, and ECN Pro accounts.
 Keep your finger on the pulse of the market with the news and daily analysis by Grand Capital and always trade to win.